CoderDojo-Content/mini-sushi-zoo-pictures-v2/en/README.md

+# Make a zoo website!

-1. In this project you're going to make a zoo website!
-Go to the starter trinket: http://dojo.soy/minis-trinket.
+1. Go to the starter trinket: http://dojo.soy/minis-trinket.
 On the right you will see a website and on the left is the code that makes the website.

 2. In the **code pane** go to the tab `styles.css`.
 Look for the properties `color` and `background-color`.
 Change the values to colours that you like and see what happens.
 For a list of colour names you can use, see http://dojo.soy/minis-web-colours.